 Security is always a key component to consider when granting mobile devices access to health information.
-With enforcement of the HIPAA omnibus rule in effect as of September 23, there are now even more reasons to ensure
+With enforcement of the HIPAA omnibus rule in effect as of September 23, there are now even more reasons to ensure that protected health data does not fall into the wrong hands.

 The iPhone fingerprint scanner on the most recent iPhone release is a feature that has drawn considerable attention from the healthcare field.
 While this identification method comes equipped on the iPhone 5s, it is critical to note that it is not yet available to developers or apps.
 Apple Inc. has implemented this technology to protect the device and its data.